slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Let your fear be your guide.
 The more fear you feel, the more you will know you are on the right track.'*

+> *'Get yourself into a state of calmness, and then ferocity will take care of itself.' -- Stewart Copeland*

 <!--
+Best Effort + Surrender = DESTINY

+The biggest set back I see around me is limiting beliefs.
+I see a lot of people telling themselves old stories that keep them stuck in patterns that aren’t serving them.
+I really enjoy sharing my experiences to show others what is possible.
+I think the biggest compliment I can ever receive is that I inspired someone, if I’ve done that for even one person, my job is complete.
+Nothing I’ve done in my career is out of reach to the average person, you’ve just got to believe.

+> *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*

+> *'Everyone tells you what to do and what’s good for you.
+They don’t want you to find your own answers.
+They want you to believe theirs.' -- Dan Millman*

 > *'If you don’t know what you want, you end up with a lot you don’t.' -- Chuck Palahniuk*

-“Look at every path closely and deliberately, try it as many times as you think necessary, then ask yourself and yourself alone one question: Does this path have a heart?
-If it does the path is good, if it doesn’t it is of no use.” -- jack-kornfield
+> *'Look at every path closely and deliberately, try it as many times as you think necessary, then ask yourself and yourself alone one question: Does this path have a heart?
+If it does the path is good, if it doesn’t it is of no use.' -- Jack Kornfield*

-5. Passion is Made Not Found

 how to design a life?
 “Your Ten-Year Plan for a Remarkable Life”